 As legal independence is not synonymous with operational autonomy, MARC considers operational autonomy separately.
 MARC examines the operating framework that the GRE is subject to in its day-to-day operations, noting the extent to which significant components of the GRE's operating environment are influenced or determined by the government via legislation, policies and regulations.
 MARC will also examine the government's funding regime for the GRE and be attentive to political considerations and fiscal developments that may affect the stability of funding and affect the GRE's operating flexibility.

-Government entities and non-profit entities controlled and mainly financed by the government are generally viewed by MARC as having stronger operational and financial linkages with the government relative to GREs which act as independent commercial enterprises and exhibit low funding dependence on the government.
-In general, MARC views the government entities and non-profit entities as being closely tied to the creditworthiness of their government funder.
+Government are generally viewed by MARC as having stronger operational and financial linkages with the government relative to GREs which act as independent commercial enterprises and exhibit low funding dependence on the government.
+In general, MARC views the government entities and non-profit entities and profit entities and profit entities are generally viewed by MARC as having stronger operational and financial linkages with the government relative to GREs which act as independent commercial enterprises and exhibit low funding dependence on the government.
+In general, MARC views the government entities and non-profit entities are profit.